BGCastro89/stargazr_front.github.io/README.md

 - Light Pollution (Based on 2006 data provided by D. Lorenz)
 - Distance from current location
 - Driving time from current location
-- Nearest Clear Dark Sky Chart (Charts are made by A. Danko, selected sites only during testing phatse)
+- Nearest Clear Dark Sky Chart (Charts are made by A. Danko, selected sites only during testing phase)

 These factors are then put together into a single number to rate the site's quality on a scale of 0 - 100.

 **This project is still in development.** There are some bugs (mostly with styling/responsiveness) and many features are not yet implemented.
 Some features yet to be added are:
-- Forcast for next several days
+- Forecast for next several days
 - International Space Station overpass
-- Galaxies, Nebulas, Star Clusters visible from that site at that time
+- Galaxies, Nebulae, Star Clusters visible from that site at that time
 - Planets visible from that site at that time